gaberob/silverblue-setup/Readme.md

-Based on Ippsec's parrot build [script](https://github.com/IppSec/parrot-build) with my modifications and additional tasks.

-** Make sure to pip install ansible, apt has an older copy **

 # Instructions
-* Start with a fresh installation of Kali Linux, this is made specifically for an installation using Gnome as it imports some of my keybindings using dconf.
-If not using Gnome, comment out the line including gnome-shell.yml in `roles/customize-terminal/tasks/main.yml`.
+* This is really meant to be used on something like [ublue](https://universal-blue.org/), that already has a lot of QoL improvements built on top of silverblue, so start with a fresh install of one of those images, preferably the main gnome or bluefin one.
-* Install Ansible (pip3 install ansible)
+* rpm-ostree install ansible
+* reboot
 * Clone and enter the repo (git clone)
-* ansible-galaxy install -r requirements.yml
+* ansible-galaxy collection install community.general
 * Make sure we have a sudo token (sudo whoami)
 * ansible-playbook main.yml

 # What this script does
-* Various tasks for installing tools from apt, pipx, gem, cargo, go, as well as pulling releases from and cloning github repos
-   * You can modify this to add tools or additional sources as necessary
-* Configures firefox to proxy https traffic with burp suite
-* Configures my zsh and tmux configuration files
+* Layers various packages on the host via rpm-ostree
+* Installs flatpaks I use
-* Configures my gnome shell keybindings via dconf
+* Imports my dconf keyboard shortcuts

-* Configures system wide logging
+# What this script will do
+* Dotfiles?
+* Additional customization?